-This Order shall become effective on December 18, 2020, at 11:59 p.m.
-It shall terminate on January 17, 2021, at 11:59 p.m., unless otherwise extended, rescinded, amended, or superseded.
+This Order shall become effective on February 17, 2021.
+In order to coincide with the statewide emergency orders, this Order shall terminate on March 9, 2021, at 11:59 p.m., unless otherwise extended, rescinded, amended, or superseded.

-This document shall be posted at all entryways to the Justice Center, on the website of the

-Clerk of Court and the Court Administrator, and at the elevator entrances on all floors of the Justice post this Order on his public notification site and in the Frank C. Mills, III Justice Center; that this
+This document shall be posted at all entryways to the Justice Center, on the website of the Clerk of Court and the Court Administrator, and at the elevator entrances on all floors of the Justice Center.